 The French take their food very seriously.
 They also take Christmas very seriously.
 And so, as you can imagine, out of the many French Christmas traditions, eating is one of the most important!
 I’d venture to say that in France it is even more important than the gifts, and we all know that gifts are important 😉

 In North America, we tend to cook a big meal, spread the whole thing out on the table, and then sit down and eat.
-The typical French dinner is a bit different.
+But having lived in France for the past 10 years, I have to point out that typical French dinner is a bit different.
 The French dinner is a spectacle.
 (And no, it is not just my French family that does all this.)

 ☞ READ MORE: Quiz: Do you know your French Cuisine?